Membership Executive Constitution AGM Champions Policies

 January 1, 2016 Motion: BCCF Junior Membership:

-The executive has passed the following motion: that the regulations of the tournament fees for BCCF sanctioned events be amended as follows:
+The executive has passed the following motion: that the regulations of the tournament fees for CFC rated events held in BC be amended as follows:

 1) BCCF Player Rating Fees - Junior only events: $3.00/ player (multi-day events), $1.50 / player (single day events)